YashSaxena75/pcap_analysis/README.md

 ```
   Reading the pcap file using scapy RawPcapReader , check if packet is ARP request / Response ,
-  if yes then print ARP request and response and count the numbers of
+  if yes then print ARP request and response and count the number of
   packets . script will also check if a destination IP failed to reply back

 ```